butaixianran/DazToBlender/README.md

 ### Convert Bump Map to Normal Map
 This process is purely done in blender without installing any third party package.
 So it is slow.

-But, you can resue it if bump file is not changed, so you only need to do it once.
+But, you can reuse it if bump file is not changed, so you only need to do it once.

 This converted normal map file will be save to:`/bump_file_path/bump_file_name_normal.ext`, ext will be same as bump file.